Aquanty/rtd-hgs/docs/source/index.rst

 Heat Transfer
 ~~~~~~~~~~~~~

-Heat transfer To enable heat transfer, you must define the temperature
+| Heat transfer To enable heat transfer, you must define the temperature
-species in the solute definition block as described in Chapter
+  species in the solute definition block as described in Chapter :ref:
-:ref:`sec:solute-definition` .
-The thermal properties of the
+| .
+The thermal properties of the solids are specified in the material
-solids are specified in the material property file.
-The following
+  property file.
+The following instructions can be used to control the
-instructions can be used to control the heat transfer solution:
+  heat transfer solution:

 --------------